Black Bean Garlic Tofu Nourish Bowl

 - Once the tofu is completely cooked, add about one third of the black bean garlic sauce and toss to coat.
 Transfer to a bowl.

-- Return the pan to the high heat and add the white bok choy stems and green beans, along with a very small splash (5 - 10 mL) of water.
-Cook until softened, but still crunchy, about 3 minutes.
+- Return the pan to high heat and add the white bok choy stems and green beans, along with a very small splash (about 10 mL) of water.
+Cover and cook until softened, but still crunchy, about 3 minutes.

 - Add the bok choy leaves and the remaining black bean sauce, and sauté until the bok choy leaves are wilted.
 Transfer to a bowl.

-- To assemble, place some of the cooled* soba noodles in a bowl and top with the tofu, green bean and bok choy vegetables, some drained edamame, and some sliced roasted red pepper.
-Drizzle the sauce over the bowl and garnish if desired.
-Enjoy!
+- To assemble, place some of the cooled* noodles in a bowl.
+Top with the bell pepper, drained edamame, stir-fry mix, and tofu.
+Pour some sauce overtop, garnish, and enjoy!

 Notes

-- * If you aren't a fan of cold soba noodles, simply reheat the noodles by pouring boiling water over them just before serving.
+- * If you aren't a fan of cold noodles, simply reheat the noodles by soaking in boiling water just before serving.

 Storage